brycefisher/brycefisher.github.io-jekyll/_posts/2015-10-25-testing-aws-go-sdk-integration.md

  * The [Mockery Project](https://github.com/vektra/mockery) is well worth a look if you haven't seen it before.
  * Nearly everything I've said here applies equally to any other paginated function in the AWS Go SDK (and that's a lot of functions).
 If you use this sort of technique a lot, it might make sense to write a code generator that can DRY up repeated logic and tests around this functions.
+ * If you're curious about DynamoDB, see the [AWS documentation for Query](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScan.html#Pagination)
  * Consider using AWS's [DynamoDB QueryPages() method](http://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/DynamoDB.html#QueryPages-instance_method) instead of `Query()` in your own code since it handles lots of pagination messiness for you.
  * I omitted the definition of the `MySuite` struct in one of the examples above for brevity.
 See the [Testify suites godoc](https://godoc.org/github.com/stretchr/testify/suite) if you need a refresher.
  * If you need to rerun just one test several times while you're debugging or writing tests, use `go test ./path/to/package -run TestFunc` where "TestFunc" is the name of the test that go knows how to run (ex: the func that starts your Testify suite).